gadget-framework/gadget2/docs/userguide.md

     medium       25  55
     large        55  80

-This example shows that for the associated data file, the label ”small” will be interpreted as applying to lengths 5-25cm, the label ”medium” will be interpreted as applying to the lengths 25-55cm and the label ”large” will be interpreted as applying to lengths 55-80cm.
+This example shows that for the associated data file, the label "small" will be interpreted as applying to lengths 5-25cm, the label "medium" will be interpreted as applying to the lengths 25-55cm and the label "large" will be interpreted as applying to lengths 55-80cm.

 #### Prey Aggregation {#subsec:preyagg}